uriegel/WebWindowNetCore/README.md

 .Url("res://webroot/index.html")
 ...
 ```
-the sub files are requested via the html file:
+the sub files are requested by the html file:

 ```
 ...